levelupcc/level-up/_pages/curriculum/safer-communication/safer-online-advocacy/input/safer-websites/safer-websites.md

 layout: content-page
 title: "Safer Websites"
 author: Indira Cornelio, Alma Uguarte Perez
-summary: "In this session, you will help WHRDs to identify safer practices to implement for managing and protecting their websites – these could be personal websites that they use for online activism, or the websites of their organizations/collectives/movements.
+summary: "In this session, you will help participants to identify safer practices to implement for managing and protecting their websites – these could be personal websites that they use for online activism, or the websites of their organizations/collectives/movements.
 Remember that there are many people and organizations, not just those actors identified as adversaries, who routinely seek to exploit website vulnerabilities.
 Regardless of whether a potential attacker can be specifically identified, it is still important to maintain a high standard of protection for websites."
 permalink: /curriculum/safer-communication/safer-online-advocacy/input/safer-websites/
 parent: "Safer Online Advocacy"
 breadcrumb: "Safer Websites"